 The PM&R Sports Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, is a one-year program in nonoperative sports medicine that is accredited by the Accreditation Council for Graduate Medical Education.
-The fellowship is sponsored by the Mayo Clinic Sports Medicine Center, which is a joint venture of the Department of Physical Medicine and Rehabilitation and the Department of Orthopedic Surgery.
+The fellowship is sponsored by Mayo Clinic Sports Medicine, which is a joint venture of the Department of Physical Medicine and Rehabilitation and the Department of Orthopedic Surgery.

 This fellowship involves the primary care of patients with sports, fitness or recreational activity-related injuries that adversely affect their ability to participate in physical activity.
-Fellows spend the majority of their time in the Sports Medicine Center but regularly rotate in the Musculoskeletal Clinic.
+Fellows spend the majority of their time in the Sports Medicine Center but regularly rotate in the Musculoskeletal and Regenerative Medicine Clinics.

 Mandatory rotations also include:

 - Sports performance (sports psychology, nutrition, and strength and conditioning)

 Fellows cover team and mass participation sporting events on a regular basis.
 Elective rotations are available and can occur in multiple areas, such as the Electrodiagnostic Laboratory, Cast Room, Radiology, Hand Clinic, Foot Clinic, Spine Center and Pain Clinic.
 Elective rotations at Mayo Clinic Square (Minneapolis) Sports Medicine Center can also be arranged.

 The fellowship also includes extensive training in diagnostic and interventional musculoskeletal ultrasound, including injections and other percutaneous procedures.
 The Mayo Clinic Sports Medicine Center musculoskeletal ultrasound practice is accredited by the American Institute of Ultrasound in Medicine.